MJ Melendez Player Props: Royals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.6 K/9, which ranks 19th in MLB.
+- The 8.3 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 24th in the league.

-- The Diamondbacks have a 4.93 team ERA that ranks 24th among all MLB pitching staffs.
+- The Diamondbacks' 4.89 team ERA ranks 24th among all league pitching staffs.

-- The Diamondbacks rank 24th in baseball in home runs given up (32 total, 1.4 per game).
+- Diamondbacks pitchers combine to give up 33 total home runs at a rate of 1.3 per game (to rank 24th in baseball).

-- Nelson gets the start for the Diamondbacks, his fifth of the season.
-He is 1-0 with a 4.91 ERA and 14 strikeouts in 22 2/3 innings pitched.
+- Gallen makes the start for the Diamondbacks, his sixth of the season.
+He is 3-1 with a 2.59 ERA and 39 strikeouts through 31 1/3 innings pitched.

-- In his last outing on Friday against the San Diego Padres, the righty threw five innings, giving up five earned runs while surrendering three hits.
+- His most recent time out came on Saturday against the San Diego Padres, when the righty tossed seven scoreless innings while allowing two hits.

-- In four games this season, the 25-year-old has a 4.91 ERA and 5.7 strikeouts per nine innings, while giving up a batting average of .222 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.